Vonage/vbc-developer/_documentation/en/smart-numbers/overview.md

 ---
 # Smart Numbers Overview

-> **Note** Smart Numbers is for [Vonage Business Cloud Customers](https://www.vonage.com/business/) only.
+> **Note** Smart Numbers is for [Vonage Business Communications Customers](https://www.vonage.com/business/) only.

-Vonage Business Cloud (VBC) Smart Numbers enable you to:
+Vonage Business Communications (VBC) Smart Numbers enable you to:

 * Forward a VBC call to a Nexmo [Voice API](/voice/voice-api/api-reference) application
 * Connect calls to a VBC extension from a Voice API [NCCO](/voice/voice-api/guides/ncco)

 ## What can you do with it?
-You can use all the power and flexibility of the Nexmo Voice API together with the supporting VBC [Account](/vonage-business-cloud/vbc-apis/account-api/overview), [Extension](/vonage-business-cloud/vbc-apis/extension-api/overview) and [User](/vonage-business-cloud/vbc-apis/user-api/overview) APIs to create fully customized call experiences for your customers, including:
+You can use all the power and flexibility of the Nexmo Voice API together with the supporting VBC [Account](/vbc-apis/account-api/overview), [Extension](/vbc-apis/extension-api/overview) and [User](/vbc-apis/user-api/overview) APIs to create fully customized call experiences for your customers, including:

 * Interactive voice response (IVR) systems that link to your CRM system to personalize the menu options to your customers' needs
 * Voicebots that use natural language processing and/or AI to answer simple questions spoken by your customers